- Programs & Events

 Japonisme is significantly represented among the European prints and drawings, with extensive holdings by artists including Félix Buhot, Henri Guérard, and Henri Rivière.
 The collection also includes a selection of Japanese ukiyo-e color woodcut prints and some 250 Meiji-era photographs (1868–1912) that provides context for the European works influenced by Japan.
 Watercolors by Eugène Delacroix, Paul Signac, and J.M.W.
 Turner, and pastels by Henri-Gabriel Ibels are among the highlights of the drawings collection.
 The collection of twentieth-century prints includes works by Raoul Dufy, Sonia Delaunay, and Fernand Léger.
 Photography is represented by a small group of works by Eugène Atget, rare works by Henri Rivière, and vintage prints related to the Eiffel Tower and the great expositions in Paris of 1889 and 1900.

 The Zimmerli owns more than 3,000 rare books and journals focused on the period between 1875 and 1914 in Paris.
 Landmarks of book illustration in the collection include the first French edition of Goethe’s Faust (1828) with lithographs by Eugène Delacroix, Edouard Manet’s illustrations for Stephane Mallarme’s first translation into French of Edgar Allen Poe’s The Raven (Le Corbeau, 1875), and Eugène Grasset’s Quatre Fils d’Aymon (Four Sons of Aymon, 1883).
 A major resource for primary material on Montmartre, Parisian popular culture, and Japonisme during the fin de siècle, the collection features complete or near-complete runs of the most important journals of the period.
+A finding aid is available here.
 Also among the significant holdings is Le Mur, a unique “journal” of original drawings and writings created by the artists who frequented the Cabaret des Quat’z’Arts.

 The European decorative arts collection features ceramic, glass, and metal objects from the late nineteenth and early twentieth centuries related to the Art Nouveau movement.
 Notable works include a table lamp (ca. 1920) by Emile Gallé and a grotesque ceramic head (ca. 1892) by Jean Carriès.
 The large ceramic figure La Japonaise (1867) by Théodore Deck is among the collection’s important examples of French and English stoneware inspired by Japanese ceramics or decorated with Japanese motifs.